JBZoo/CSV-Blueprint/README.md

 * **Batch processing**
   * If option `--csv` is not specified, then the STDIN is used.
 To build a pipeline in Unix-like systems.
-  * Discovering CSV files by `filename_pattern` in the schema file.
-In case you have a lot of schemas and a lot of CSV files and want to automate the process as one command.
   * Flag to ignore file name pattern.
 It's useful when you have a lot of files, and you don't want to validate the file name.

 * **Validation**